-2.1 Analysis of annual rainfall
+2.1 Analysis of Annual Rainfall

 The annual rainfall in the Melloulou watershed is low in terms of quantities.
-They have limited between 50.20 mm recorded in 1971 in Belfarah and 442 mm recorded in 200 in Berkine (Fig 2).
+They are between 50.20 mm recorded in 1971 in Belfarah and 442 mm recorded in 2009 in Berkine (Figure 2).
 They have experienced a variability of about 300 mm.